EpiphanySoft/watchable/README.md

         }
     });

-To transform all events, `options` can be a function:
+To transform all events in one way, `options` can be a function:

     watchable1.relayEvents(watchable2, (event, args) => {
         return target.fire(event, ...args);